bestbat/Homura/README.md

 # Release cycle :loudspeaker:

 New features gets releasd in a week or in 5 days.
-If an exiting feature needs a fix then i create fast a release.
+If an existing feature needs a fix then i create fast a release.

 ## Contribute :pencil2:
 if you want to contribute to this repo then just send a pull request or issues :)